Question for SU(5) x SU(5) string unification: Model

-We have notice that the right-handed neutrino singlet has been introduced into the fermionic representation and we shall discuss it shortly.
-Without introduction of gauge singlets, this is the first non-canonical extension to SM.
+The right-handed neutrino is natural and there is no singlets in this theory.
 Once the suitable scalar representation is chosen, the neutrino can have their mass naturally generated.
-For instance, distinctly from the mirror symmetry~\cite{Collie:1998ty}, here with the introduction of $( \overline{5},5)$ scalar representation, the neutrino can get the usual Dirac mass contribution.
-On the other hand, with the introduction of $(1,15)$ scalar representation the neutrinos get a Majorana mass contribution.
-Differently to the usual Georgi-Glashow theory, the introduction of $(1,5)$ $(5,1)+ h.c.$ does not induce the Dirac mass term inasmuch as a purely gauge singlet is no longer included.
-Apart from this arguments, the universal seesaw mechanism, which naturally works for all charged leptons and vector-like fermions~\cite{Davidson:1987tr,Cho:1993jb}, can also be included for neutrino sector~\cite{Davidson:1987mh}, but unlike to the charged sector, for neutrinos there is no vector-like fermion associated and the seesaw mechanism works likely a generalized type II mechanism~\cite{Magg:1980ut,Schechter:1980gr,Mohapatra:1980yp}.
-There are a very wide range of varieties on the seesaw mechanism and this is not the main scope of this article and so further analysis is also required.
+For instance, it is distinguishable from mirror symmetry~\cite{Collie:1998ty}, since the introduction of $(\overline{5},5)$ scalar representation allows a natural Dirac mass term to neutrino.
+The introduction of $(1,15)$ scalar representation does not mix the right-handed with left-handed sector, thus the neutrinos get only a Majorana mass term.
+The difference between the above theory to the usual Georgi-Glashow theory is that we need an crossing scalar to generate the most simple Dirac mass term for any fermion once gauge singlets are not included.
+The universal seesaw mechanism, which naturally works for all charged leptons and vector-like fermions~\cite{Davidson:1987tr,Cho:1993jb}, can also works for neutrino sector~\cite{Davidson:1987mh}.
+Once for neutrinos there is no vector-like fermion associated, the seesaw mechanism works like a generalized type II seesaw mechanism~\cite{Magg:1980ut,Schechter:1980gr,Mohapatra:1980yp}.
+The study of seesaw mechanism for $\mathsf{SU(5)\times SU(5)}$ deserves a further analysis and will be considered elsewhere.